Pronunciation: BUE pre NOR feen

 - problems with your stomach, gallbladder, adrenal gland, or thyroid.

 If you use buprenorphine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

-Buprenorphine can pass into breast milk and may cause drowsiness, and breathing problems in a nursing baby.
-Ask your doctor about any risk.
+Buprenorphine can pass into breast milk and may cause drowsiness and breathing problems in a nursing baby.
+Ask your doctor about any risk to your baby.

 Use buprenorphine exactly as it was prescribed for you.
 Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
-Never use buprenorphine in larger amounts, or for longer than prescribed.
+Never use this medication in larger amounts, or for longer than prescribed.